fsiidd/cypress/README.md

-# Sprint 2 - Group 114

 ## 📘 Overview
-This document outlines the Sprint 2 deliverables for the **Cypress** project — a citizen-facing platform that allows Toronto residents to report, view, and track public infrastructure issues.
+This document outlines the deliverables for the **Cypress** project — a citizen-facing platform that allows Toronto residents to report, view, and track public infrastructure issues.
 The system will help streamline communication between citizens and city officials, replacing the current manual process.

 ---